rburkman777/Burkman-Data-Science-Portfolio/README.md

 #### Project Overview

 In this project, I created an app capable of accepting an input of data from a user and using that data to illustrate the process of machine learning.
-The app allows users to choose a type of machine learning (linear regression or decision tree) and tune hyperparameters based off that choice.
+The app allows users to choose a type of machine learning (linear regression, decision tree, or K-Nearest Neighbor) and tune hyperparameters based off that choice.
 Afterwards, the users can evaluate various metrics of model performance, including ROC curves, accuracy, precision, and others.
 The visualization below depicts a decision tree from the model that is outputted after the user uploads data and performs custom hyperparameter tuning.

 The app aims to be an interactive experience.
-Users will have the opportunity to explore how shifting hyperparameters can impact the performance metrics of the model.
+Users will have the opportunity to explore how shifting hyperparameters, tuning, and features can impact the performance metrics of the model.
 In this way, it will also be a learning experience about the nuances of machine learning.

 Picture: A sample decision tree produced and visualized by the app from running sample data embedded in the app: